jju/stubbl/teams/gargantuanbrutes.md

 # Gargantuan Brutes

-The Brutes have folded because they could not maintain the 0.333 Winning Percentage required to compete in the UBBL.
+The Brutes have folded because they could not maintain the 33% Winning Rate required to maintain status in the UBBL.
 They were once a feared casualty-inflicting powerhouse, but now there is only nostalgia.

 ## Records